 Other Examples

-There are other examples of men who had multiple wives, e.g. Gideon had many wives and seventy sons (Judges 8:30); Elkanah had two wives, Hannah and Peninnah (1 Sam 1:2); one of the descendants of Judah, Ashur, the father of Tekoah, had two wives, Helah and Naarah(1 Chron 4:5); one of the descendants of Benjamin, Shaharaim, had two wives (1 Chron 8:8); and so on.
+There are other examples of men who had multiple wives, e.g. Gideon had many wives and seventy sons (Judges 8:30); Elkanah had two wives, Hannah and Peninnah (1 Sam 1:2); one of the descendants of Judah, Ashur, the father of Tekoah, had two wives, Helah and Naarah(1 Chron 4:5); one of the descendants of Benjamin, Shaharaim, had two wives (1 Chron 8:8); and the other kings of Judah, of course.

-God even gave instructions to husbands for right and fair conduct towards multiple wives, insisting that if a man had two wives, one whom he loved, and the other whom he either hated or loved less, hated, and they have borne him children, the firstborn son, even if borne by the hated wife, still had the right of the firstborn, namely, a double portion of the entire estate (Deut 21:15-17).
-But he didn’t condemn polygamy; he only gave rules to protect the wife who was disadvantaged because of her husband’s preference for another wife.
-He doesn’t seem to be concerned about polygamy at all; it doesn’t seem to be an issue with him.
+God even gave instructions to husbands for right and fair conduct towards multiple wives, insisting that if a man had two wives, one whom he loved, and the other whom he either hated or loved less, and they have borne him children, the firstborn son, even if borne by the hated wife, still had the right of the firstborn, namely, a double portion of the entire estate (Deut 21:15-17).
+But he didn’t condemn polygamy by way of commandment; he only gave rules to protect the wife who was disadvantaged because of her husband’s preference for another wife.
+He doesn’t seem to be concerned about polygamy at all; it doesn’t seem to have been an issue with him.

 Adultery and Illegitimate children